-- Approximately one in five have given a negative review of a provider because of a poor digital experience.
+-Approximately one in five has given a negative review of a provider because of a poor digital experience.

 "Similar to the scenarios that have played out in other industries like e-commerce, healthcare providers are now being judged by the digital experience they provide their patients," said Florian Otto, founder and CEO of Cedar.
 "While technology has rapidly innovated how we treat patients on the clinical side, administrative processes have yet to catch up.
 Modern consumers — armed with new levels of data, treatment options and heightened expectations — now demand more and the industry must rise to the challenge."

 Healthcare billing causes patient frustration and increases the number of bills in collections

 The study revealed that one in three Americans think providers can do more to improve the patient billing and payment process, as provider billing issues are often the reason why patients don't pay medical bills.